 - Submit your application

-with at least a year’s experience of continuous learning, i.e. has significantly expanded their programming skills in a study group, or independently, by working on a suitable project.
-We will ask for coding examples.
+- with at least a year’s experience of continuous learning, i.e. people who have significantly expanded their programming skills in a study group, or independently, by working on a suitable project.
+We will ask for coding examples

-who can spend 3 months (July to September 2016) working full-time on their Open Source project of choice.
+- who can spend 3 months (July, August and September) working full- or part-time on their Open Source project of choice

 How much is the scholarship?

-The scholarship will be based on where you live, how much your set expenses are, and any special circumstances which you might wish to share with us so that we can consider them.
+The scholarship will be based on where you live, your set expenses, and any special circumstances you wish to share with us for consideration when you submit your application.

-It is important that you both work well together as you will be working very closely throughout the summer, planning your team goals together, and being the closest support for one another!
+It is important that you can work well together.
+You will be working very closely for three months, planning team goals together, and the first line of support for one another.

-For further information on finding a teammate we have prepared a detailed guide for you here.
+For further information on finding a teammate we have prepared a detailed guide for you.

 Coaches are developers who sit down with you, guide you through relevant coding steps and troubleshoot with you at regular intervals.
-Consequently, it is required that they are based in the same city as your team.
+Ideally they are based in the same city as your team.

-From past experiences, we recommend a time of 4-8 hours per week of coaching time.
-Therefore, we require a minimum of 2 coaches, so they can share the time commitment, and you and your teammate will have more flexible support.
+We recommend 4-8 hours per week of coaching time.
+This requires a minimum of 2 coaches so they can share the time commitment, and provide you and your teammate with more flexible support.

 Our guide for coaches will help to give you insight on what is required of them, and help you to explain this to prospective coaches.
-For further information on how to find coaches, we have also prepared a detailed guide here.
+For further information on how to find coaches, we have also prepared a a detailed guide.